 D - - MISCELLANEOUS

-1. Information regarding reporting aircraft
+1. 1.
+Information regarding reporting aircraft

-a) Aircraft registration -
+a) Aircraft registration

-b) Aircraft type
+b) Aircraft type -

-c) Operator
+c) Operator -

 d) Aerodrome of departure

 e) Aerodrome of first landing destination

 f) Reported by radio or other means to (name of ATS unit) at time UTC

 g) Date / time / place of completion of form

 2. Function, address and signature of person submitting report

-a) Function -
+a) Function

 b) Address

-c) Signature -
+c) Signature

 d) Telephone number

 3. Function and signature of person receiving report

 a) Function b) Signature

 E - - SUPPLEMENTARY INFORMATION BY ATS UNIT CONCERNED

 1. Receipt of report

 a) Report received via AFTN / radio / telephone / other (specify)

 b) Report received by (name of ATS unit)

 2. Details of ATS action

 Clearance, incident seen (radar/visually, warning given, result of local enquiry, etc.)

 DIAGRAMS OF AIRPROX

-Ma: eacl rk passage of other aircraft relative to you, in plan on the left and in elevation on the right, assuming YOU are at the h diagram.
-Include first sighting and passing distance. centre of
+Mark passage of other aircraft relative to you, in plan on the left and in elevation on the right, assuming YOU are at the centre of each diagram.
+Include first sighting and passing distance.

-cae in diagram.
-Metade 11st Signaing and passing distance.
+Delete as appropriate